 Q. How to get to the Surajkund Mela from Delhi by bus?

-A. In order to facilitate smooth travel to and fro the Surajkund Crafts Fair, the Haryana State Roadways Department had initiated a dedicated bus service between Gurgaon, Delhi and Faridabad that used to ply from designated bus stops.
+A. In order to facilitate smooth travel to and fro the Surajkund Craft Mela 2020, the Haryana State Roadways Department had initiated a dedicated bus service between Gurgaon, Delhi, and Faridabad that used to ply from designated bus stops.
 Running in specific time slots from Gurgaon to Faridabad via Delhi and then back from Faridabad to Gurgaon via Delhi, the buses are supposed to make six trips throughout the day.

-Q. What is the theme of Surajkund Mela 2019?
+Q. What was the theme state of Surajkund Mela 2019?

-A. Maharashtra is the theme state for the Surajkund Mela in 2019 and thus it will get the opportunity of showcasing their unique artwork, handlooms, cuisines etc at the fair.
+A. Maharashtra was the theme state for the Surajkund Mela in 2019 and thus it will get the opportunity of showcasing their unique artwork, handlooms, cuisines etc at the fair.

-Q. How many countries are going to participate in 33rd Surajkund International Crafts Mela-2019?
+Q. How many countries are going to participate in 34th Surajkund International Crafts Mela 2020?

-A. As per the government records, a minimum of 20 countries are expected to participate along with all the Indian states in this year’s fair.
+A. As per the government records, a minimum of 20 countries is expected to participate along with all the Indian states in this year’s fair.

 Looking To Book An International Holiday?